Deciding to Become a Living Kidney Donor

 Kidney donors may have a wide range of emotions, including joy, relief, anxiety or a sense of loss throughout the process.
 Even if you are elated at the thought of giving the gift of life, as a potential kidney donor you should have a support system throughout the process.
 Family, friends, spiritual guidance, organized support groups and mental health counseling can be helpful.

 Giving life by becoming a kidney donor can be very rewarding.
 You are providing a person the chance to live without the help of dialysis.
-When you consider donating a kidney, remember that you will go through a concentrated evaluation process by a kidney transplant team.
-They will check that you are physically and emotionally ready to donate; they want to be sure you will continue a healthy life and the recipient gets the best kidney for his or her body.
 If you are thinking about changing a person’s life by becoming a donor, it’s important to gather all the facts and establish a support network.
-To get support online, join myDaVita.com where you may find others in your same situation.
+You can find more information at OrganDonor.gov.
+If you decide to become a donor and would like to get support online, join myDaVita where you may find others in your same situation.